 - Luxury: Cerulean Tower Tokyu Hotel

-For a list of my favorite hotels in Shibuya, see my Shibuya Places to Stay section.
+For a list of my favorite hotels in Shibuya, see my Shibuya Places To Stay section.

 Roppongi

 Roppongi is another great place to stay.
 In fact, I am sure there are plenty of Tokyoites and regular visitors who would rank this at #1.
 The only thing that stops me from doing so is the fact that Roppongi is not on the Yamanote Line.
-I do a lot of moving around when I'm in Tokyo, so being on the loop line is important.
-If you don't plan to do so much bouncing around, then Roppongi might well be your first choice.
-If you rate great dining, great nightlife and plenty of attractions highly, then you should strongly consider staying in Roppongi.
+I do a lot of moving around when I’m in Tokyo, so being on the loop line is important.
+If you don’t plan to do so much bouncing around, then Roppongi might well be your first choice.
+If you rate great dining, exciting nightlife and plenty of attractions highly, then you should strongly consider staying in Roppongi.
 This is the sexiest and most cosmopolitan part of the city.
-It's where the big money (both Japanese and foreign) eats and drinks.
+It’s where the big money (both Japanese and foreign) eats and drinks.

 Our top hotel picks around Roppongi are